rubyatscale/packs-rails/README.md

-# Stimpack
+# packs-rails

-`stimpack` establishes and implements a set of conventions for splitting up large monoliths built on top of [`packwerk`](https://github.com/Shopify/packwerk).
-With `stimpack`, new packages' autoload paths are automatically added to Rails, so your code will immediately become usable and loadable without additional configuration.
+`packs-rails` establishes and implements a set of conventions for splitting up large monoliths built on top of the [`packs`](https://github.com/rubyatscale/packs) standard. `packs-rails` makes it easy to use [`packwerk`](https://github.com/Shopify/packwerk) to modularize your rails app.
+With `packs-rails`, new packages' autoload paths are automatically added to Rails, so your code will immediately become usable and loadable without additional configuration.

-Here is an example application that uses `stimpack`:
+Here is an example application that uses `packs-rails`:
 ```
 package.yml # root level pack
 app/ # Unpackaged code